Right now, we are focusing on establishing and mobilizing the entire municipality around the mission of climate neutrality by 2030.

 Viable Cities The Climate Contract in the City

 Karlskrona is working with ambitious targets, collaboration and strategic approaches.
-Karlskrona is one of 48 Swedish municipalities joining forces to tackle the climate crisis and joining forces in the next phase for climate-neutral and sustainable cities.
+Karlskrona is one of 48 Swedish municipalities joining forces to tackle the climate crisis and is joining forces in the next phase for climate-neutral and sustainable cities.
 This is also part of the...

 Karlskrona works internationally